compadrejunior/ansible-lab/README.md

   ```

 ## Using the Lab
-1. Type localhost:1000 into your browser
+1. Type localhost:1000 into your browser.
+You will see the lab home page.

 2. Select Ubuntu-c
 3. Login with user ansible and password password